Ratselhaft01/Lime_Nuggies/README.md

 ## Applying LIME

 //A guide on how to apply LIME to their current models to understand what is happening.
+There are multiple different LIME explainer options that can be used in Python; we will be using the Lime package, which you can find on GitHub [here](https://github.com/marcotcr/lime).

 ## What Does This Info Mean?